Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Secure_Protocols.md

 When choosing between them:
 - Use SFTP for simplicity, strong encryption, and firewall-friendliness
 - Use FTPS when required for legacy systems or specific compliance standards

 ---

+## 🌐 VPN (Virtual Private Network) Explained

+## What is a VPN?
+A VPN connects multiple company offices or remote users to the main branch **virtually**, allowing devices to access shared resources as if physically on the main network.
+The Internet is used as the underlying infrastructure, making VPNs a cost-effective solution.
+- **V = Virtual:** Connects networks over the Internet virtually
+- **P = Private:** Encrypts data to keep it secure and private

+## 👁️‍🗨️ Why VPNs Are Needed
+- The **Internet protocols (TCP/IP)** focus on reliable packet delivery but **do not protect data confidentiality or integrity**.
+- VPNs provide **secure, encrypted tunnels** that protect data from interception or tampering during transit.
+- Ideal for companies that need **private information exchange** across distributed locations.

+## ⚠️ How VPN Works

+### Company Branches
+- Remote branches run a **VPN client** that connects to a **VPN server** in the main office.
+- Traffic between branches travels through an **encrypted VPN tunnel**, while decrypted traffic flows within the private network.

+##  🧑‍💻 VPN and Internet Traffic
+- When connected, **all Internet traffic can be routed through the VPN tunnel**.
+- External websites see the **VPN server’s IP address, not the user's real IP**.
+- This helps bypass **geographical restrictions** and hides activity from the local ISP, preventing censorship or monitoring.

+---

+## 👨‍💻 Important Considerations
+- Some VPNs only provide access to private networks **without routing all Internet traffic**.
+- VPN **IP leaks** and **DNS leaks** can expose your real location—use leak tests to verify.
+- VPN usage is **illegal or restricted in some countries**; always check local laws before using VPNs, especially when traveling.

+## **Types of VPNs:**
+  - **Site-to-site VPN:** Connects entire networks (offices) together.
+  - **Remote-access VPN:** Connects individual devices to a network remotely.

+📲 **Encryption protocols:** Common VPN protocols include **OpenVPN, IKEv2/IPSec, WireGuard**, offering varying speeds and security levels.
+❗ **Split tunneling:** Some VPNs allow you to choose which traffic goes through the VPN and which uses the regular Internet connection, balancing privacy and performance.

+*Use VPNs responsibly and always ensure your VPN provider follows strict no-logs policies to protect your privacy!* 🔒

+---
 <sub>🔗 References & Resources: